mahsavafaie/wwc/resources/working-locally.md

 ## Python packages

+### Installing python packages for Mac OS X

 You will need to install some packages in your `wwc` environment before you can use our notebooks.
-Fortunately, from python 3.5 onwards, comes with `pip` already installed.

 Be sure you are working in the appropriate virtual environment: